PK

 The following example demonstrates how to use the CACHE_PURGE_STALE procedure to purge all the stale pages and regions in the application currently executing.

-BEGIN APEX_UTIL.CACHE_PURGE_STALE(p_application => :APP_ID); END;
+APEX_UTIL.CACHE_PURGE_STALE(p_application => :APP_ID);

 This procedure changes the password of the currently authenticated user, assuming Application Express user accounts are in use.